 While it’s easy to wish for a Celine 2.0, Philo is not one to repeat herself.
 During her five years at Chloé in the early 2000s, her vision became synonymous with “boho chic.”
 The baby doll dresses, wooden wedges and banana print that stormed the Chloé runways were a far cry from the elevated classics she later presented when she arrived at Celine, but her time at the helm of both fashion houses makes one thing clear: Philo knows how to deliver for the present moment.

-As fashion continues to speculate about the future of dressing post-COVID, Philo’s new brand is sure to be a key player in the conversation, potentially bridging the gap between the party dressing of the Fall 2021 runways (see: Paco Rabanne, Givenchy and Prada) and the loungewear of the pandemic.
 While we anxiously await the launch of the new Phoebe Philo brand, here’s a look back at some of the designer’s best fashion moments at Celine.